-If you use a washing machine, don't use washing powders with enzymes (bio powders) or fabric conditioner, as they may irritate your baby's skin.
-Always rinse baby clothes thoroughly.
+There's no evidence that using washing powders with enzymes (bio powders) or fabric conditioners will irritate your baby's skin.

 If you are borrowing a crib or a cot, or using one that has been used by another of your children, you should ideally buy a new mattress.
 If you can't do this, use the cot mattress you have, as long as it is firm (not soft), flat, fits the cot with no gaps, is clean, and waterproof.

 - a firm mattress that fits the cot snugly without leaving spaces round the edges, so that your baby cannot trap their head and suffocate

 - sheets to cover the mattress – you need at least four because they need to be changed often (fitted sheets make life easier but they can be quite expensive, so you could use pieces of old sheet)

 Don't use pillows and duvets – they are not safe for babies who are less than a year old due to the risk of suffocation.
 Duvets can also make your baby too hot.

 Sheets and layers of blankets tucked in firmly below your baby's shoulder level or a baby sleeping bag are safe for your baby to sleep in.

 Your baby will spend many hours in a cot, so make sure it is safe.
 If you're buying a new cot, look for the British Standard mark BS EN 716-1.

 - The mattress must fit snugly, with no space for the baby's head to get stuck.